-Roundtable – Your 2018 charter renewal packet will be available at October Roundtable.
+Roundtable – Your 2019 charter renewal packet will be available at October Roundtable.
 Each district will be hosting a Recharter Workshop the night of October Roundtable to guide you through the charter renewal process.

-Roster Review- Please use the month of October to verify all youth & adults planning on renewing for the 2017-2018 calendar year of Scouting.
+Roster Review- Please use the month of October to verify all youth & adults planning on renewing for the 2018-2019 calendar year of Scouting.
 Please contact any youth or adult you haven’t seen at meetings recently to see if they want to continue their participation in Scouting.

-Thank you for all that you do in Scouting!
+We hope these tools make this process easier than ever and thank you for all that you do in Scouting!

 ~Central Florida Council Commissioner Team